mbuotidem/mbuotidem.github.io/content/blog/aws-client-vpn-terraform/index.md

 > **Note:**
 > By using the `tls_cert_request` resource, we are choosing to store our private key in the Terraform state file.
 You'll need to evaluate if this is appropriate for your security posture.
 If not, you should generate the CSR outside Terraform using `openssl` or another tool, and then pass only the CSR into Terraform.

-Run `terraform apply` twice, first to generate the csr and save it to the `csrs` directory, and second to have the Serverless CA module pickup the just created csr and save it to the destination S3 bucket.
+**Run `terraform apply` twice**, first to generate the csr and save it to the `csrs` directory, and second to have the Serverless CA module pickup the just created csr and save it to the destination S3 bucket.

-#### Sign the CSR
+#### Request the serverAuth extension for the server certificate

-To generate a certificate, you sign the Certificate Signing Request (CSR) with a Certificate Authority (CA).
 By [default](https://serverlessca.com/client-certificates/#purposes), certificates issued by Serverless CA include only the **client authentication** [extension](https://docs.openssl.org/master/man5/x509v3_config/#extended-key-usage).
+To perform mutual authentication however, our vpn server certificate needs to have the server authentication extension.

-To create a server certificate instead, you’ll need to modify `certs/dev/tls.json` and explicitly set the `server_auth` purpose.
+To achieve this, you’ll need to modify `certs/dev/tls.json` and explicitly set the `server_auth` purpose.
 This updates the certificate's Extended Key Usage (EKU) to include `serverAuth`.
-You can also define other server-specific settings like lifetime before running `terraform apply`
+You can also define other server-specific settings like lifetime before **running `terraform apply` twice**.

 ```
 [